GrinonBarrett/Taksidos/Core Rules/Creatures/Chalcedon.md

 **Elemental Nature**: Chalcedons are natural earthen creatures.
 As such they;
  • Do not need to eat, sleep, or breathe.
 They do still need to relax to rest.
  • Are immune to diseases, poisons and venom.
  • Immune to the effects of bloodloss.
  • Are not affected by spells which would affect flesh.

-**Simple Limbs**: The chalcedon hos four arms with primitive three fingered hands.
+**Simple Limbs**: The chalcedon has four arms with primitive three fingered hands.
 Each is treated as an offhand.
+Any checks made using those hands, other than brawling, are made with disadvantage.

 **Crumble**: In place of rolling a d20 when performing an incapacitation save, this creature rolls a d12.